Damiano-F/logistic-mngmt-tool/docs/source/steps/stage-four/material-handling-cost.rst

 It is also possible to decide how much space to allocate to the storage of pallets in the plant.
-With the information about the total distances or times travelled in a day, and with knowledge of the specific costs of travelling in €/meter or €/minute, it is possible to calculate the cost of material handling.
+With the information about the specific costs of travelling in [€/meter] or [€/minute], it is possible to calculate the cost of material handling.

 Inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* From-to chart: see from-to chart documentation
+:From-to Chart: An *n*x*n* matrix where *n* is the number of unique types
+                of workshops or clusters.
+                Each element contains an integer representing the inbound or outbound flows [travels/day] between a workshop or cluster and all the other ones.

+:Storage areas: A set of values representing for each kind of machine the
-* Disposable storage area for every machine
+                storage area [m^2] disposable around it.

-* Informations about the vehicles:  speed, acceleration, deceleration, up-times, load/unload times, pallets capacity, costs in €/m or €/minute.

-* Area of a single pallets

-* Vehicles disposable working time in a day
+:Informations about the vehicles:   A set associating to each kind of vehicle
+                                    the values of speed, acceleration,
+                                    deceleration, up-times [%], load/unload
+                                    times, pallets capacity [pallets/vehicle],
+                                    costs in [€/m] or [€/minute].

+:Area of a pallet: The area [m^2] occupied by one pallet.

+:Shifting schedulation: A set of integer values representing the shifts per day
+                        [shifts/day] for material handling operations.

+:Shift duration: The length of a shift in [hours].

+:Pauses:    A set of values representing the time lost for pauses during a shift
+            [min/shift] for material handling operations.

+:Up-time %: A set of values representing the % of time in which each kind of
+            vehicle is operational.
+            Down times can occur because of vehicles failures or maintenance.

 Outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Total material handling costs (for all the products and all the travels per day)

-* Matrix of the costs of single travels between machines

-* Number of vehicles

-* Times and distances travelled for every product or every vehicle

-* Key Performance Indicators about areas and material flows
+:Total material handling costs: A value [€/day] which represents the cost of
+                                material handling operations necessary to
+                                complete the daily production.

+:Travel costs matrix:   An *n*x*n* matrix where *n* is the number of unique
+                        types of workshops or clusters.
+                        Each element contains a value representing the cost of one travel from and to a cluster or workshop and all the other ones.

+:Number of vehicles:    A set of integers representing, for each kind
+                        of vehicle, the dimension of the fleet needed to sustain the daily material handling operations.

+:Total travel time: A value [min/day] representing the total travelling time
+                    of all the parts and products in one day.

+:Total distances:   A value [m/day] representing the total travelling distance
+                    of all the parts and products in one day.

+:Material handling KPIs:    A set of KPIs for the evaluation of traffic and
+                            disposable areas.